Trans-Olza: Part of Czechoslovakia (1920–1938)

 The local Polish population felt that Warsaw had betrayed them and they were not satisfied with the division of Cieszyn Silesia.
 About 12,000 to 14,000 Poles were forced to leave to Poland.
-It is not quite clear how many Poles were in Zaolzie in Czechoslovakia.
+It is not quite clear how many Poles were in Trans-Olza in Czechoslovakia.
 Estimates (depending mainly whether the Silesians are included as Poles or not) range from 110,000 to 140,000 people in 1921.
 The 1921 and 1930 census numbers are not accurate since nationality depended on self-declaration and many Poles filled in Czech nationality mainly as a result of fear of the new authorities and as compensation for some benefits.
-Czechoslovak law guaranteed rights for national minorities but reality in Zaolzie was quite different.
+Czechoslovak law guaranteed rights for national minorities but reality in Trans-Olza was quite different.
 Local Czech authorities made it more difficult for local Poles to obtain citizenship, while the process was expedited when the applicant pledged to declare Czech nationality and send his children to a Czech school.
 Newly built Czech schools were often better supported and equipped, thus inducing some Poles to send their children there.
 Czech schools were built in ethnically almost entirely Polish municipalities.
 This and other factors contributed to the cultural assimilation of Poles and also to significant emigration to Poland.
 After a few years, the heightened nationalism typical for the years around 1920 receded and local Poles increasingly co-operated with Czechs.
 Still, Czechization was supported by Prague, which did not follow certain laws related to language, legislative and organizational issues.
 Polish deputies in the Czechoslovak National Assembly frequently tried to put those issues on agenda.
 One way or another, more and more local Poles thus assimilated into the Czech population.